wuw62/6ww3_assignment1/README.md

 You can find different entertainment places as well as their reviews using our website.
 You can even upload your own entertainment places on the submission page.

+NOTE:
+    1. We talk with professor, he said you could use sort by rating or name instead of using search by rating since sort by rate makes more sense.
+So we did that.
+    2. To see the individual sample object page, you should click the name of the first line in the search result list.
+    3. To get to search result page, you need to click the search button on the top right in navigation bar.

 What we have:
  1. You can attach image and videos to introduce your submitted places.
  2. Thanks to HTML <picture> and <source> tag, for each submitted place, it's picture has two versions (small version and high-dpi version), which picture will be shown to users depends on the device user uses.
 Our website's logo, background and map sample are all have different versions as well.